In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 You may be able to exclude from income the interest from qualified U.S. savings bonds you redeem if you pay qualified

-higher educational expenses in the same year.
+higher education expenses in the same year.
 For more information on this exclusion, see

 Education Savings Bond Program